Rockey800/test/ACCOUNT_SAFETY.md

 Purpose:
 --------
 This guide is for users running this project on GitHub Actions.
-It explains why accounts can be suspended and how to prevent it.
+It explains why accounts can be suspended and how to prevent it while streaming to Telegram.

 Common Reasons for Suspension:
 ------------------------------